-The Board of LuxFLAG granted the LuxFLAG ESG Discretionary Mandate Label to the DPM Mandate, for a period of one year, starting on the 16th of January 2023 and ending on the 31st of December 2023 ("the label validity period").
+The DPM mandate was awarded the label LuxFLAG ESG Discretionary Mandate in January 2023, January 2024, and December 2024, for a period of one year ("the label validity period").

 No index has been designated as a reference benchmark for the purpose of attaining the environmental or social characteristics promoted by the DPM mandate.